bcrowell/entropy/README.md

 Entropy
 =======

-A browser-based application that shows an ideal gas expanding freely when a partition is removed between the two sides of a box.
+This is a browser-based educational application that simulates an ideal gas consisting of identical, classical, hard spheres moving around inside a two-dimensional box.
-The atoms are modeled as hard billiard balls that collide elastically.
-Because the gas is ideal, the temperature stays the same during the expansion while the entropy increases.
-Graphs on the bottom show the evolution of the number of particles in each side over time.
+All collisions are perfectly elastic.

 The idea for this app was shamelessly copied from [this java applet](http://stp.clarku.edu/simulations/approachtoequilibrium/index.html).